key4hep/eede/model/MODEL.md

 npm run update
 ```

-to run both processes at once and immediatly update the dmx application.
+to run both processes at once and immediately update the dmx application.

 ## Further improvements

 -   We could trigger the update process automatically when a new release of edm4hep is published, but for now, we will keep it simple and run the update process manually.
--   To maitain backward compatibility, we could add a versioning system so we can later load different versions of the edm4hep data model into dmx, however we currrently load the latest version.
+-   To maintain backward compatibility, we could add a versioning system so we can later load different versions of the edm4hep data model into dmx, however we currently load the latest version.